-Are you trying to create easy to use, visually appealing content for the tech community?
-This Codelab will show you how to quickly create your own Google Codelab just like the one you're using right now.
+This Codelab will show you how to quickly create your own Google Codelab just like the one you're using right now!

 We'll be authoring the codelabs using markdown format.
-This gives us the flexibility of using our markdown file for other things and also storing it in our github repo with any code that might be used for a tutorial.
+This gives us the flexibility of using our markdown file for other things and also storing it in our github repo.

 Here is an example image of another Codelab that I created: